wp-plugins/skype-online-status/readme.txt

 = Bugs =

-Please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group").
+Please report anything you find on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status").
 Provide as much related info as you can, so we can reproduce the error...
 And fix it :)

 = Known issues =